 I think it was the best wildlife experience I ever had.
 As a single event, watching the Gorillas in Rwanda may have been more awesome, but the variety and abundance of wildlife over more than a week is unparalleled for me.
 Again, I strongly recommend the tour organizer Good Earth Tours, they were really great.
 The guide was superb, and the organization was impeccable.
 Being alone in the Landcruiser was fantastic.
 But even the small groups that they usually have are a lot better than being on one of the big buses that I saw in the Serengeti.

-From 6 February to 14 February I hiked to the summit of Mount Kilimanjaro.
+In February 2015 I returned to Tanzania.
+From 6 February to 14 February 2015 I hiked to the summit of Mount Kilimanjaro, at 5,895 m (19,341 ft) the highest mountain in Africa.
 This fulfilled a 40 year dream.

 The hike was organized by Team Kilimanjaro.
 The organization was excellent, I can really recommend this tour organizer.
 I had booked the slowest ascent on the TK Lemosho route, with 7 days for the hike up to the summit, and 2 days to hike back down.
 This allowed me time to get used to the altitude.
 It was the hike of a lifetime.

 All pictures are © Dr. Günther Eichhorn, unless otherwise noted.

 The total number of pictures online on my website from Tanzania is 498

 Page last updated on Tue May 25 12:13:18 2021 (Mountain Standard Time)